What Does An Epicenter Do For Your Car Audio? The Ultimate Bass Enhancement Guide

 Can an epicenter damage my speakers?

 When properly calibrated, epicenters won’t damage your speakers.
-However, excessive settings combined with too much amplifier power could potentially cause damage.
+However, excessive settings combined with too much amplifier power could potentially cause damage by overdriving your subwoofers beyond their mechanical limits.
+Start with conservative settings and increase gradually.
+If your subwoofers are bottoming out (making mechanical clapping sounds), reduce intensity or output level immediately.